PBLab/rpysight/README.md

 ## Installation and Usage

-A detailed protocol can be found in the accompanying manuscript (currently being written).
+A detailed protocol can be found in the accompanying manuscript (currently being written), or in the [tutorial file](https://github.com/PBLab/rpysight/blob/main/TUTORIAL.md) in this repo.

 ### Install from source (recommended)